plingplingshiny/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters find command with prefix and keyword(s).
+1. User enters find command with keyword(s).
 2. PropertyPal displays a list of all matching clients in the order they were added.

     Use case ends.